brpo01/containerization-with-docker/docker.md

   - Click on `add credentials` and choose `username with password`
   - Input your dockerhub username and password

-- Create a Jenkinsfile in the php-todo directory that will build image from context in the github repo; deploy application; make http request to see if it returns the status code 200 & push the image to the dockerhub repository and finally clean-up stage where the  image is deleted on the Jenkins server
+- Create a Jenkinsfile in the tooling directory that will build image from context in the github repo; deploy application; make http request to see if it returns the status code 200 & push the image to the dockerhub repository and finally clean-up stage where the  image is deleted on the Jenkins server

 ```
 pipeline {